About Our Program

 The goal of case management services is to work with clients to help them attain a greater degree of self-sufficiency and overall improvement in their lives.
 While there are no charges to clients for Outreach and Case Management Services, the program readily accepts donations.

 Spanish speaking Outreach staff are available at all of our primary sites.
-To schedule an appointment with one of our Outreach Case Managers, please call the primary contact number in your area:

 Director of Outreach & Case Management